MarkBrucey/FundiLinks/TEAM_CHARTER.md

 - View a worker's applications (linked in navigation but not yet implemented)

 ## Ring position
-- Upstream provider: [Team name]
+- Upstream provider: [Shamba-Direct]
-- Downstream consumer: [Team name]
+- Downstream consumer: [SettleIn]